-Your Yellow Zone is much larger than your green zone, but in certain situations, you need to treat trips within your 150-mile radius of your Green Zone like Yellow Zone trips.
+Your Yellow Zone is much larger than your green zone, but in certain situations, you must treat trips within your 150-mile radius of your Green Zone like Yellow Zone trips.

-Shorter trips that would typically fall in your Green Zone sometimes should be considered a Yellow Zone trip if there are other factors.
+Shorter trips that typically fall in your Green Zone should sometimes be considered a Yellow Zone trip if there are other factors.
 Think about trips that take you across state lines, through areas prone to unstable weather, and on roads crossing geographical barriers.

 Geographical barriers can be rivers with a single bridge in the area or a mountain pass.
 An accident could close a bridge, leaving you to wait for hours while the scene is cleared and investigated.
 Or the bridge could collapse, forcing you to backtrack and detour to the next bridge, adding another 100 miles onto your trip.